4 Apps Guaranteed to Help You Draw Closer to the Lord

 Pro Tip: You may want to organize your apps in folders on your phone to keep you more organized.
 For instance, you may want to label things in categories like “Bible” or “Entertainment”

 We hope this list blesses you.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!